Linuxfabrik/lfops/roles/icingaweb2/README.md

         * Optional.
 Will be used as the key-value pair in the resulting ini file.
         * Type: String.

+`icingaweb2__cookie_path`

+- The path the session and remember-me cookies are valid for, so that browsers only return them for URLs below it.
+An empty string leaves the decision to IcingaWeb2, which uses its base URL.
+With the vHost this role deploys, IcingaWeb2 lives under `/icingaweb2`, so the cookie path is `/icingaweb2/`.
+- Set it to `/` if other applications on the same host name need the IcingaWeb2 session, for example an IcingaWeb2 module or a reverse proxy that rewrites the path.
+- Type: String.
+- Default: `''`

 `icingaweb2__cookie_secure`

 * Whether the session and remember-me cookies always carry the `Secure` flag, so that browsers only return them over HTTPS. `false` leaves the decision to IcingaWeb2, which sets the flag only on requests it sees arriving over HTTPS.